Get

 Things to Know When Owning a Scottish Fold

-Before bringing a Scottish Fold home, it’s best to familiarize yourself with the breed so that you’ll know what to expect.
-Below, we’ll examine some of the most important characteristics to consider, including the cat’s food and diet requirements and how much exercise they require.
+Before bringing a Scottish Fold home, it’s best to familiarize yourself with the breed so that you’ll know what to expect, particularly considering their health issues and osteochondrodysplasia.
+Below, we’ll examine some of the most important characteristics to consider, including the cat’s food and diet requirements, veterinary care, and how much exercise they require.

 Food & Diet Requirements

-Scottish Folds are prone to obesity, so it is vital that you monitor your cat’s diet.
-While you are still allowed to give your Scottish Fold treats, it may be best to focus on low-calorie, healthy treats rather than those that are high in fat and calories.
+Scottish Folds, like many other cats, may be prone to obesity, so it is vital that you monitor your cat’s diet.
+While you are still allowed to give your Scottish Fold treats, it may be best to focus on low-calorie, healthy treats in moderation rather than those that are high in fat and calories.

 A healthy feline diet will have an animal-based product listed as the first ingredient, such as chicken, turkey, duck, or salmon.
-It will also have a stamp of approval from The Association of American Feed Control Officials (AAFCO), so check your cat’s food for that label.
+It will also follow the guidelines set out by The Association of American Feed Control Officials (AAFCO).
+For more individual recommendations, speak to your veterinarian.

 Exercise 🐈

-The Scottish Fold is not a particularly active cat.
-It is perfectly content to play occasionally, follow you around the house, and spend most of its time cuddling or napping.
-However, being active is still an essential part of your cat’s health, so it is necessary that you encourage your Scottish Fold to exercise regularly.
+The Scottish Fold is not always a particularly active cat, due to the joint issues and pain they experience as part of osteochondrodysplasia.
+They may be perfectly content to play occasionally, follow you around the house, and spend most of their time cuddling or napping.
+However, being active is still an essential part of your cat’s health, so it is necessary that you encourage your Scottish Fold to exercise regularly but in moderation, in accordance with their health status, level of pain or discomfort, based on your vet’s recommendations.

-As much as 15 minutes per day is enough to ensure that your Scottish Fold is getting the necessary physical exercise.
-Using a teaser wand with a feather or catnip mouse will get your cat moving, or you can use a laser pointer to tempt your cat to run.
+As much as 15 minutes several times per day may be enough to ensure that your Scottish Fold is getting the necessary physical exercise, tailored to their age and health.
+Using a teaser wand with a feather or catnip mouse will get your cat moving, but make sure to follow your vet’s guidelines.

 scottish fold hiding under a plant outdoors